 The verb “piacere” has undoubtedly come up in your Italian learning. (to like).
-It’s a little challenging to use this verb in the past tense because it doesn’t have the same structure as most other verbs.
-You can use “piacere” in the past tense with ease with a little bit of practice, so don’t worry.
+Using this verb in the past tense is a little challenging because it doesn’t have the same structure as most other verbs.
+You can easily use “piacere” in the past tense with a little practice, so don’t worry.

 Piacere is conjugated with essere in the passato prossimo, so the past participle agrees in gender and number with the subject.